 - Once the garlic is fragrant, add the turkey, cream of chicken soup, frozen peas and carrots, chicken broth and milk or heavy cream.
 Stir to combine and then add the seasonings.

-- Pour the pot pie mixture into a 9×13 pan that has been sprayed with nonstick cooking spray.
+- Pour the pot pie filling into a 9×13 baking dish that has been sprayed with nonstick cooking spray.

-- Top the pot pie mixture with one whole and one third piece of puff pie pastry dough.
+- Top the pot pie mixture with one whole and one third sheet of pastry dough.

 - Make an egg wash and brush the mixture over the top of the puff pastry with a pastry brush.
 Sprinkle the puff pastry with fresh cracked black pepper.